dbt-labs/docs.getdbt.com/website/docs/docs/deploy/dbt-cloud-job.md

 The **Deployment Monitor** is accessible from the main dbt Cloud dashboard page and by clicking the dbt logo on the upper-left.
 It includes:

-- A new run history visualization component to quickly scan a larger number of recent runs and get a better overview of overall health/activity
+- A run history visualization component so you can quickly scan a larger number of recent runs and get an overview of overall health/activity.
 - Pre-filtered lists have been added for In Progress, In Queue, and Latest Failed jobs.
 - Filter the page by environment, with the preference being stored for future use.
 - Lastly, the visualization at the top of the page now filters runs by trigger and displays the last 24 hours of runs, with a limit of 500.